Dó paper: Production and use

 To create dó paper, first Rhamnoneuron bark is soaked in limewater for 24 hours up to three months.
-It is then boiled for ten hours, after which the outer bark is split from the inner bast fiber, and soaked again to extract remaining resin.
-Following the second soak, the bark is ground into a pulp with the sap of chi bân bấn (Clerodendrum).
-The pulp is sieved with a bamboo screen (liềm xeo), then pressed, dried, rolled, and dried again.
+The bark is then boiled for ten hours, rinsed to wash away the alkali, and then scraped to remove the outer bark from the bast fiber.
+After this, the retained inner bark is washed again and then beaten into pulp, using either mallets or a mechanical beater.
+The pulp is then dispersed in a vat filled with fresh water and mixed with a mucilaginous formation aid called mò extracted from wood shavings of a tropical laurel (Litsea glutinosa).
+Once the pulp and formation aid are uniformly dispersed in the vat, a bamboo screen (liềm xeo) is dipped in the vat to form paper sheets.
+The wet sheets are then couched in a post, pressed, and air-dried on porous concrete walls.
 Artisans claim that production takes from 30 to upwards of 100 discrete steps to complete, and that the paper can last upwards of 800 years; exact production details are often trade secrets.

 Dó paper features in various Vietnamese art traditions.
 Vietnamese calligraphy makes use of the paper, as does folk painting such as the Đông Hồ, Hàng Trống and Kim Hoàng painting traditions.

 Ethnic minorities

 Multiple ethnic minorities in Vietnam produce and use dó paper as a part of ethnic traditions: the Mường people of Cao Sơn ward, Tủa Chùa district, and Điện Biên province; and the Nùng An of Dia Tren village, Quảng Uyên.
 Dó paper is used for votive offerings and decorations for Tết Nguyên Đán.

 In Mường tradition, dó paper is used to create xử ca, paper craft ornaments of cut dó paper and chicken feathers to adorn altars.